 There are various biases that may be called upon in different contexts.
 For example, if problems are highly complex and facts uncertain, collaboration is likely to be highly useful to access the ideas, experience and knowledge of everyone on the team – and even some outside it.
 There are times where the solution isn’t as complex and the key to success is perseverance – so tenacity might count for more.
 Notwithstanding variations, due to its direct relationship with the neurobiological motivational system and the necessary interactions with others, the core enablers and domains identified above are likely to apply to most situations requiring sustained effort, complex problem-solving and teamwork.

 There is however room for considering the extent to which leadership is about leading others versus leading self.
 A measure of efficacy in comparison to collaboration can indicate whether an individual takes more of a solo approach, or a consultative team-based approach.
 This is a useful distinction where adversity may need to be overcome in highly autonomous roles or locations – for example sales executives or those working alone in remote areas.
 Strictly speaking this is not quite so much about leadership resilience, but it has been useful in understanding how some individuals succeed managing and leading themselves in those situations.
-In any case, even as a collaborative leader, personal belief and efficacy is highly useful.
+In any case, even as a highly collaborative leader, personal efficacy, being self-belief and willingness to hold oneself accountable, is highly desirable for any role, especially leadership.

 Leadership resilience is an essential attribute for not only facing and overcoming sustained and repeated adversity as a team, but for thriving in it.
 For lifting to one’s best – and perhaps to new bests.
 For maintaining focus, cognitive capacity and effort.
 For strengthening relationships, not simply using them.
 For achievement, success and personal growth.
 And, crucially, for doing those things in ways that enhance fulfilment, well-being and the capacity to do it all over again.